dell/ansible-powermax/docs/Product Guide.md

 Return Values
 -------------

-The following are the return value fields unique to this module:
+The following are the fields unique to this module:

 <table border=0 cellpadding=0 class="documentation-table">
     <tr>